-(1) The Ombuds Committee shall carry out preliminary examination proceedings; this shall also include a plausibility check, unless this has already been carried out by an ombudsperson.
-The Ombuds Committee shall examine whether initial suspicion exists; § 21(3) sentences 1 and 2, shall apply mutatis mutandis.
-In doctoral and habilitation procedures, § 19(2) shall apply.

-(2) If there is no initial suspicion, the Ombuds Committee shall discontinue the preliminary
+- (1) 1The Ombuds Committee shall carry out preliminary examination proceedings; this shall also include a plausibility check, unless this has already been carried out by an ombudsperson.
+2The Ombuds Committee shall examine whether initial suspicion exists; § 21(3) sentences 1 and 2, shall apply mutatis mutandis.
+3In doctoral and habilitation procedures, § 19(2) shall apply. - (2) If there is no initial suspicion, the Ombuds Committee shall discontinue the preliminary examination proceedings, and shall inform the informing person and the person affected by the suspicion (hereinafter: affected person) of this in writing.

-(3) If there is an initial suspicion, the Ombuds Committee shall investigate the facts further.
-Insofar as this is possible and factually justified, the Ombuds Committee shall endeavour to mediate between the informing and affected persons; the result of the mediation shall be recorded in the settlement decision (paragraph (4), sentence 1, no. 2) of the Ombuds Committee.
-The Ombuds Committee shall give the affected person the opportunity to comment within a reasonable period, specifying the incriminating facts and evidence.
-The Ombuds Committee may give the informing person the opportunity to make a supplementary statement.
-The Ombuds Committee may obtain statements from further persons or experts.

-(4) Once the hearing procedure in accordance with paragraph (3) has been completed, the Ombuds Committee shall make a decision as follows and communicate it in writing to the affected person:

-1. The preliminary examination proceedings are discontinued because the suspicion has not been sufficiently confirmed.

-2. The preliminary examination proceedings are discontinued by means of a settlement because the possibility of clearing up the allegations has arisen in the course of the proceedings with the consent of the informing and affected persons and intervention due to research misconduct is not (or no longer) necessary; the decision is to contain a deadline by when the conditions are to be met.

-3. The preliminary examination proceedings are discontinued due to the determination that the research misconduct is found not to be of a grievous nature; the Ombuds Committee can make the discontinuation conditional on the satisfaction of conditions.

-4. The proceedings are handed over to the Investigation Commission; in this case, the decision and the documents are forwarded to the chairperson of the Investigation Commission via the Ombuds Office.
+- (3) 1If there is an initial suspicion, the Ombuds Committee shall investigate the facts further.
+2Insofar as this is possible and factually justified, the Ombuds Committee shall endeavour to mediate between the informing and affected persons; the result of the mediation shall be recorded in the settlement decision (paragraph (4), sentence 1, no. 2) of the Ombuds Committee.
+3The Ombuds Committee shall give the affected person the opportunity to comment within a reasonable period, specifying the incriminating facts and evidence.
+4The Ombuds Committee may give the informing person the opportunity to make a supplementary statement.
+5The Ombuds Committee may obtain statements from further persons or experts. - (4) 1Once the hearing procedure in accordance with paragraph (3) has been completed, the Ombuds Committee shall make a decision as follows and communicate it in writing to the affected person: - 1.
+The preliminary examination proceedings are discontinued because the suspicion has not been sufficiently confirmed. - 2.
+The preliminary examination proceedings are discontinued by means of a settlement because the possibility of clearing up the allegations has arisen in the course of the proceedings with the consent of the informing and affected persons and intervention due to research misconduct is not (or no longer) necessary; the decision is to contain a deadline by when the conditions are to be met. - 3.
+The preliminary examination proceedings are discontinued due to the determination that the research misconduct is found not to be of a grievous nature; the Ombuds Committee can make the discontinuation conditional on the satisfaction of conditions. - 4.
+The proceedings are handed over to the Investigation Commission; in this case, the decision and the documents are forwarded to the chairperson of the Investigation Commission via the Ombuds Office.

-Communication of the decision to an informing person and their counsel shall take place only if they declare in writing in advance that they will treat the decision as confidential and will not make it available to third parties.
+2Communication of the decision to an informing person and their counsel shall take place only if they declare in writing in advance that they will treat the decision as confidential and will not make it available to third parties.

-(5) The reasoning for the decision must include, in particular, the nature and grievousness (§ 20(1)) of the research misconduct.

-(6) If there is a suspicion of particularly grievous research misconduct, the Ombuds Committee may decide to hand over the proceedings to the Investigation Commission without conducting the preliminary examination proceedings, in derogation from paragraphs (3) and (4).
+- (5) The reasoning for the decision must include, in particular, the nature and grievousness (§ 20(1)) of the research misconduct. - (6) If there is a suspicion of particularly grievous research misconduct, the Ombuds Committee may decide to hand over the proceedings to the Investigation Commission without conducting the preliminary examination proceedings, in derogation from paragraphs (3) and (4).